Skip to Main Content

 • 1901-1930s Development of new Commonwealth and separate international presence, culminating in the Statute of Westminster in 1931, granting total legislative independence.

-• 1930s-1980s effective complete independence from UK achieved, culminating in Australia Act 1986, whereby all residual constitutional power of the UK government over Australian government was terminated
+• 1930s-1980s Effective complete independence from UK achieved, culminating in Australia Act 1986, whereby all residual constitutional power of the UK government over Australian government was terminated

 • 1990s- Renewed push for a republic, Australian born head of state, and symbolic break with the British monarchy.